alifeee/bus_bot/Requests.md

 These are specific to the pickup/dropoff points.
 Bot user should be able to select some of these to track.

-Unsure if they will change week-on-week, so, either:

-- bot user picks two stops, and a time, and we check if it exists, and track it (if not, notify user)
-- bot user picks journeys to track at the start of each week (perhaps annoying, but guarantees that journeys exist)
+Bot user picks journeys to track at the start of each week (perhaps annoying, but guarantees that journeys exist)

 ```yaml
 data: list of journeys